hgabor47/vrpd_windows/readme.md

 0. You need get a BABYLONMS Core for c# from here: https://gitlab.com/babylonms/babylonms.git

-1. First you can run VRCEShared batch for right and updated VRCESHared.cs
+1. First you can run VRCEShared batch for right and updated VRCESHared.cs hardlinks!
-2. Need to start VS2017 (Not click .sln only)
+2. Need to start(!)
+VS2017 (Not click .sln only)
 3. Open VRPrelimutensDesktop solution
-4. F5 :)
+4. F7 Build all :)
 5. Setup.bat for right copies' exe files.